;

 They are essential for your body, meaning you must get them from the foods you eat because your body can't produce them on its own.

-Now, the interesting benefit for gum health is its anti-inflammatory nature.
+Its most interesting benefit for gum health is its anti-inflammatory effect.

-For example, a study of 9,182 adults in the USA found that those with higher intakes of Omega-3 fatty acids (particularly DHA and EPA) were less likely to have advanced gum disease, known as periodontitis.
+One U.S. study found that people with higher intakes of omega-3 fatty acids—especially DHA and EPA—were less likely to develop advanced gum disease, such as periodontitis.

 How do I get Omega-3 fatty acids?